-The University System of Georgia (USG) comprises thirty-five institutions of higher learning, a marine research institute, and a system central office.
-Included in the institutions of higher learning are four research universities, two regional universities, thirteen four-year comprehensive state universities, seven state colleges, and nine two-year colleges.
-All public colleges and universities within the University System of Georgia operate under common statutory and policy requirements.
-Under Board of Regents’ policy, it is the responsibility of the Treasurer to “see that the institutions in the University System establish and maintain uniform and effective procedures of accounting, budgetary control, internal checks and audits, inventory controls, and business practices and shall advise institutions on all problems of a fiscal or business nature.”
+The University System of Georgia (USG), an organizational unit of the State of Georgia, is comprised of twenty six (26) State-supported member institutions of higher education in Georgia and the University System Office (USO).
+All institutions within the USG and the USO operate under common statutory and policy requirements.
+Under Board of Regents’ policy, it is the responsibility of the Treasurer to “see that the institutions in the USG establish and maintain uniform and effective procedures of accounting, budgetary control, internal checks and audits, inventory controls, and business practices and shall advise institutions on all problems of a fiscal or business nature.”

-While much attention is given to general accounting principles and reporting requirements, the main emphasis of the manual is upon those financial and human resource procedures and practices that are unique or central to the state of Georgia and the University System of Georgia.
+While much attention is given to general accounting principles and reporting requirements, the main emphasis of the manual is upon those financial and business procedures and practices that are unique or central to the State of Georgia and the USG.

 This manual retains much of the information that existed in previous versions that are still applicable to current operations.
 The manual has been expanded significantly to address procedures formerly contained in separate documents.
 Thus, the manual, while focusing on USG procedures, also offers ready access to important policies, statutes and regulations that will aid the business officer in daily duties.↑ Top